 GM crops and foods on the market in Canada

 Four genetically modified (GM or genetically engineered) crops are widely grown in Canada, and a fifth (GM alfalfa) was introduced in small amounts in 2016.
-This is the list of all the GM crops grown commercially in Canada:

-These crops mostly end up as processed food ingredients and animal feed.
+These GM crops mostly end up as processed food ingredients and animal feed.
 They are genetically engineered to be insect resistant and/or herbicide tolerant.
 For details on where these GM crops are planted, and how much, see CBAN’s GMO Inquiry report “Where in the world are GM crops and foods?”

 GM crops around the world